Skip to main content

 Source-system ACLs, mirrored.

-Pulse never expands access.
-A Slack DM you couldn’t see is invisible in retrieval, Pulse knows it exists, surfaces a request-access flow, never leaks the body.
+Pulse never widens access.
+A Slack DM you couldn't see stays invisible.
+Pulse can tell you it exists and offer a request-access flow, but it never shows the contents.

 confidential mode

-Mark a thread or doc as confidential.
-Pulse helps you think but doesn’t remember, no embedding, no extraction, no surfacing to anyone else.
+Flag a thread or doc as confidential.
+Pulse can help you think it through but won't remember it, surface it, or show it to anyone else.

-Mark anything forget and it’s purged from the index.
-Auditable that it was forgotten; gone from retrieval, gone from synthesis.
+Mark anything forget and it's removed from Pulse.
+There's an auditable record that it was forgotten; it's gone from answers and from search.

-Pulse looks the way it does because of these four structural choices.
-Each one constrains a hundred small decisions inside the product.
+Pulse looks the way it does because of these four beliefs.
+Each one shapes a hundred smaller decisions inside the product.

 permission